hyperledger-labs/fabric-builder-k8s/docs/concepts/chaincode-package.md

 }
 ```

+The k8s builder uses the chaincode label to label Kubernetes objects, so it must be a [valid Kubernetes label value](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).

 ## code.tar.gz

 Unlike other chaincode packages, the source artifacts in a k8s chaincode package do not contain the chaincode source files.